chuchao333/mesosphere-challenge/README.md

 ## Introduction

-Instead of the over-simplied the interfaces in the original problem specification, the

-signatures are changed according to how I model the domains in my solution:
+Instead of the over-simplied the interfaces in the original problem specification, the signatures are changed according to how I model the domains in my solution:

-* State of an elevator is represented as instances of ElevatorState
+* *status()*: State of an elevator is represented as instances of ElevatorState

-* update(elevatorId, floor, direction) can be used to set the floor and direction of given elevator (but it's not used in my simulation)
+* *update(elevatorId, floor, direction)* can be used to set the floor and direction of given elevator (but it's not used in my simulation)

-* pickup takes an instance of Passenger
+* *pickup* takes an instance of Passenger

-Instances of Passenger specify the starintFloor and goalFloor, (thus the direction could be determined).
+** Instances of Passenger specify the starintFloor and goalFloor, (thus the direction could be determined).
 More properties can be added to this when extending the design to meet the real world requirements.
 E.g., add a 'weight' and the capacity of an elevator could be checked based on the current total weight.

-* the step() will try to schedule the current outstanding passengers in the system
+* *step()* will try to schedule the current outstanding passengers in the system

 And it will also move all the elevators based on the current state and update the